rhythm-patel/Content_Copier/README.md

 So, with this add-on, after selecting a file, there will be an option to "Copy Content" on the right-click menu.
 The content of the file is copied, and we save our valuable time.

+Note: The option to Copy Contents has been moved to the "Scripts" section of the right-click menu from Ubuntu 18 onwards.

 ![Menu](menu.jpeg)

-Note: The option to Copy Contents is moved to the "Scripts" section in the right-click menu from Ubuntu 18.

 ## Installation steps